 Hunan rests on the south bank of the Yangtze River, about mid-way along its length.
 80% of Hunan is covered with mountains and hills.
 The Wuling Mountains and Xuefeng Mountains in the west, the Nanling Mountains in the south, and the Luoxiao Mountains in the east box in Hunan from three sides while the Xuefeng Mountains lie at its center.
 Through Hunan’s mountains run the Xiang, Zi, Yuan and Lishui Rivers which all merge into the Yangtze River at Lake Dongting in Hunan’s north.
 Only part of the Lin Stream flows into the Yangtze directly without first going through the lake.

 Lake Dongting is Hunan’s biggest lake and China’s second largest, exceeded only by Lake Poyang in Jiangxi.
-Dongting Lake is a broad and shallow; its water level alters significantly between summer and winter.
+Dongting Lake is broad and shallow.
+Its water level alters significantly between summer and winter.
 A portion of Lake Dongting has been transformed into agriculture land effectively breaking what was once one large lake into many smaller lakes.
 The large Dongting Lake plain abuts the Hubei Plain, both of which are part of the large floodplain of the Yangtze River.
 Much of the Dongting Lake plain is at risk of flooding during the spring and summer melts.
-An extensive levee and pumping system is designed to keep the waters at bay; the pumps also aid with crop irrigation.
+An extensive levee and pumping system have been designed to keep the waters at bay.
+The pumps also aid with crop irrigation.